 If you think a practitioner’s behaviour is placing the public at risk, they’re practising in an unsafe way or their ability to make safe judgments about patients might be impaired, you may also be able to complain directly to AHPRA, depending upon the State or Territory you reside in.

 AHPRA can take action against practitioners to keep the public safe including disciplinary action, retraining, education or order that they be supervised until their skills have improved to a sufficient level.

 In addition to making a complaint, you may wish to investigate a claim for compensation for your pain and suffering and past and future expenses.

 To be successful in a claim for compensation, it must be demonstrated that a health professional breached their duty of care and the treatment provided fell below a reasonable standard of care or was negligent.

 Once that has been shown, it must also be established that the negligent treatment caused you an injury, loss and damage.
 Each of the above elements needs to be supported by independent expert evidence.

 Yes.
 You should act as quickly as possible in order to ensure evidence isn’t lost or destroyed, memories of events haven’t faded and there is enough time to prepare a case.

 Complaints should generally be lodged within 2 years from the date of the incident.

-Strict time limits apply for bringing a claim for compensation and there are different time limits in each State and Territory.
-In most cases, a person has three years from the date of the incident to commence a claim.
+Strict time limits apply for bringing a claim for compensation and there are different time limits in each State and Territory, so it's important to seek legal advice as soon as possible.
+In most cases, a person has three years from the date of the incident to commence a claim for medical negligence.

 If suspect you’ve been the victim of medical negligence, take time to consider all your options and what’s best for you.
 But if you are unsure on what you should do, it is worth getting expert advice on your rights and options.
 There are time limits which apply to some action, so find out where you stand as soon as possible.